Azure/azure-functions-kafka-extension/docs/public-documentation/Trigger.md

 |LibkafkaDebug|debug|
 |MetadataMaxAgeMs|metadata.max.age.ms|
 |SocketKeepaliveEnable|socket.keepalive.enable|

+SessionTimeoutMs is defaulted to 10000ms.
+This is to ensure that the Kafka broker does not close the connection before the function can process the message.
+If you are using a Kafka broker that has a lower session timeout, you can set this value to a lower value.

 # Enable Runtime Scaling
 In order for the Kafka trigger to scale out to multiple instances, the Runtime Scale Monitoring setting must be enabled.